deis/workflow/src/understanding-deis/components.md

 Project Location: [deis/postgres](https://github.com/deis/postgres)

 The database component is a managed instance of [PostgreSQL][] which holds a majority of the platforms state.
-Backups and WAL files are pushed to the [Store][] through [WAL-E][].
-When the database is restarted, backups are fetched and replayed from Store so no data is lost.
-For more information on backup and restore read the documentation for [Backing up and Restoring Data][backupandrestore].
+Backups and WAL files are pushed to the object storage via [WAL-E][].
+When the database is restarted, backups are fetched and replayed from object storage so no data is lost.
+For more information on backup and restore read the documentation for
+[Backing up and Restoring Data][backupandrestore].

 ## Builder: builder, slugbuilder, and dockerbuilder